eanhuddleston/sublime-RunTestsInTerminal/README.md

 # Tasty (Testing At the Speed of Thought-- Yeah!)

 A plugin for quickly running tests from within the Sublime Text editor.
-Uses your cursor position to identify which test(s) you want to run, and runs them in your chosen terminal (e.g., a specific tmux or iTerm window).
+Uses your cursor position to identify which test(s) you want to run, and runs them in your chosen terminal (currently supports tmux and iTerm).

 ## INSTALLATION